Jaymon/chef-cookbooks/README.md

 # Cookbooks

+Writing a new cookbook?
+[Chef resources](https://docs.chef.io/resource.html)

-The common cookbooks that are used to configure our boxes.
+The common cookbooks I use to configure boxes.
+This repo is really designed to be a sub-repo in other repos.

 Every cookbook should have a `README.md` file that should tell you how to configure it and what it does (if the name isn't self explanatory enough).

 ## Common pitfalls when writing cookbooks

 these are things I always forget and have to remember time and time again.

 ### Upstart and Vagrant shared folders